NamNguyenResearch/NamNguyenResearch.github.io/_pages/publications.md

 ---
 ## Interests
-My research interests lie at the intersection of Information Theory and Machine Learning, with an emphasis on rate-distortion-perception-classification representation for lossy compression.
+My research interests lie at the intersection of information theory and machine learning, with an emphasis on rate-distortion-perception-classification representation for lossy compression.
 I am also deeply engaged in wireless communications, physical layer security, and advanced MIMO systems, combining theoretical insights with practical applications.

 Research Areas:
 + **Intersection of information theory and machine learning:** Rate-distortion-perception-classification representation for lossy compression, neural data compression, representation learning.